gravitational/teleport/rfd/0109-opsgenie-plugin.md

 ## What

-This RFD proposes a plugin that allows Teleport to integrate with OpsGenie.
+This RFD proposes a plugin that allows Teleport to integrate with Opsgenie, allowing access requests to show up as alerts in Opsgenie.
 This plugin will differ from existing plugins by being part of the Teleport binary directly.

 ## Success criteria
-Users are able to configure teleport to automatically create alerts in OpsGenie from access requests.
+Users are able to configure teleport to automatically create alerts in Opsgenie from access requests.
-Alerts were chosen over incidents in OpsGenie for high priority alerts that indicate a service interruption.
+Alerts were chosen over incidents in Opsgenie for high priority alerts that indicate a service interruption.
 Users are also able to configure auto approval flows to be met under certain conditions.
 E.g when a requester is on-call

 ## Configuration UX

-The plugin will be configured using a toml file containing the required to interact with both Teleport access and the OpsGenie API.
+The plugin will be configured using a toml file containing the required information to interact with both Teleport access and the Opsgenie API.

 ```
-[teleport]
-addr = "example.com:3025" # Teleport Auth Server GRPC API address
-client_key = "/var/lib/teleport/plugins/opsgenie/auth.key" # Teleport GRPC client secret key
-client_crt = "/var/lib/teleport/plugins/opsgenie/auth.crt" # Teleport GRPC client certificate
-root_cas = "/var/lib/teleport/plugins/opsgenie/auth.cas" # Teleport cluster CA certs

 [opsgenie]
-api_key = "key" # Opsgenie API Key
+api_key = "path/to/key" # File containing Opsgenie API Key

-[log]
-output = "stderr" # Logger output.
-Could be "stdout", "stderr" or "/var/lib/teleport/opsgenie.log"
-severity = "INFO" # Logger severity.
-Could be "INFO", "ERROR", "DEBUG" or "WARN".
+opsgenie_addr = "example.app.opsgenie.com" # Address of Opsgenie
+severity = "2" # Severity to create Opsgenie alerts with
 ```

-### Getting an OpsGenie API key
+### Getting an Opsgenie API key

-In the OpsGenie web UI go to Settings -> App settings -> API key management.
+In the Opsgenie web UI go to Settings -> App settings -> API key management.
 Create key with Read, Create and Update access.

 ### Executing